ocrmypdf/OCRmyPDF/docs/installation.rst

 - qpdf 7.0.0 or newer
 - Tesseract 3.04 or newer

-As of ocrmypdf 7.0.0, the following dependencies are recommended:
+As of ocrmypdf 7.0.0, the following versions are recommended:

 - Python 3.7
 - Ghostscript 9.23
+- libexempi3 2.4.5
+- qpdf 8.1.0
+- Tesseract 4.0.0-beta1
 - jbig2enc 0.29 or newer
 - pngquant 2.5 or newer
-- PyMuPDF 1.12.5 or newer
-- qpdf 8.0.2 or newer
-- Tesseract 4.0.0-beta1 or newer
 - unpaper 6.1

-These are in addition to the Python packaging dependencies, meaning that unfortunately, the ``pip install`` command cannot satisfy all of them.

-Python 3.7 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.
+jbig2enc, pngquant, and unpaper are optional.
+If missing certain features are disabled.
+OCRmyPDF will discover them as soon as they are available.

 **jbig2enc**, if present, will be used to optimize the encoding of monochrome images.
 This can significantly reduce the file size of the output file.
 It is not required.  `jbig2enc <https://github.com/agl/jbig2enc>`_ is not generally available for Ubuntu or Debian due to lingering concerns about patent issues, but can easily be built from source.
 To add JBIG2 encoding, see `Optional: installing the JBIG2 encoder`_.

 **pngquant**, if present, is optionally used to optimize the encoding of PNG-style images in PDFs (actually, any that are that losslessly encoded) by lossily quantizing to a smaller color palette.
 It is only activated then the ``--optimize`` argument is ``2`` or ``3``.

 **unpaper**, if present, enables the ``--clean`` and ``--clean-final`` command line options.

+These are in addition to the Python packaging dependencies, meaning that unfortunately, the ``pip install`` command cannot satisfy all of them.

+Python 3.7 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.

 Installing HEAD revision from sources